SmashedFrenzy16/pytoolsuite/SECURITY.md

 ## Reporting a Vulnerability

 If you see a vulnerbility, please create an issue and we will be there to review it.

+## EOL Info

+Every version of PytoolSuite is supported until the next version comes along.
+This is usually one year.